Rachel Fusco

 My professional background

 Hi!
 I’m a therapist new to Ridgefield, CT.
-I have spent the last 20 years working with kids of all ages from college to kindergarten in Los Angeles, California.
-Working in college access and higher education admissions inspired me to become a therapist because no matter how smart we are, if we struggle to manage our feelings, we will struggle to reach our full potential.
+I have spent the last 20 years in Los Angeles, working with kids of all ages from kindergarten to college.
+I started my career in college access and higher education admissions, which inspired my professional pivot towards mental health.
+No matter how smart we are, if we struggle to manage our feelings, we will struggle to reach our full potential.

 The longer I work as a therapist, the more I want to focus on promoting mental health skills as early as possible.
 Because not every kid “needs” therapy, I offer short-term, psych-educational, skill-building groups because all kids need the coping skills and strategies to manage big feelings.